Atharvakore/RISC-V-processor-using-Chisel/README.md

 2. **Create Submission**: Generate a submission file using `sbt createSubmission`.
 The file will be saved in the `submissions` folder.
 3. **Upload**: Submit the generated file to the CMS system by the deadline.

-### Deadlines
-- **Team Formation**: June 12, 2024, 23:59.
-- **Project Submission**: June 28, 2024, 23:59.

-Late submissions will receive 0 points.

-## Collaboration Policy

-- **Permitted**: Discussing high-level concepts with other groups, seeking help from tutors.
-- **Not Permitted**: Sharing or copying code, using code from previous years, debugging with other groups by comparing solutions.

-### Contribution Statement

-Each team member must describe their contribution in `CONTRIBUTIONS.md`.
-If any AI tools were used, they should also be mentioned here.
-Individual team members may be asked to explain their contributions.

 ## Additional Resources